aleph2c/ldea/README.md

 You can now ssh from your deployment machine to each of your other computers, without needing a password, and with the option of forwarding your deployment machine's ssh keys.
-Remember that ssh key forwarding is useful; you can pull done code from github on the remote machine as if it were the deployment machine.
+Remember that ssh key forwarding is useful; you can pull down code from github on the remote machine as if it were the deployment machine.
 This keeps important keys off those other computers.

 Now that you have set things up, you might want to remove the ability for